searchspring/snap/packages/snap-store-mobx/README.md

 #### `range` type
 Range facets can only apply to a field that contains all numerical values.
 It is typically used for price sliders

-In addition to the base properties, facets of type `range` will contain following properties:
+In addition to the base properties, facets of type `range` will contain the following properties:

 ```typescript
 {